Observation of Shear Strain in Ion-Implanted Diamond Substrate and Diamond Nanophotonic Structures: Experimental Details

-The ion-implanted samples were characterized using a confocal Micro-Raman spectrometer (Horiba Jobin Yvon LAB RAM HR Evolution) in backscattering geometry (resolution $~0.1$ cm$^{-1}$), employing a $532$ nm diode laser as the excitation source.
-For quantitative impurity analysis, optical absorbance spectra were recorded using a UV–Visible spectrophotometer (Carry $100$–UV–Vis from Agilent).\\ A laser-scanning confocal microscope with microwave excitation was used for strain measurement in the diamond samples.
+A laser-scanning confocal microscope with microwave excitation was used for strain measurement in the diamond samples.
 A continuous-wave (CW) $532$ nm diode-pumped solid-state (DPSS) laser (Sprout-G-5W from Lighthouse Photonics) was used for the optical pumping.
 A half-wave plate (HWP) and polarizing beam splitter (PBS) combination controls the laser power.
 An acoustic-optic modulator (M1133-aQ80L-1 from Isomet) was added to the excitation path to pulse the $532$ nm laser.
 A single-mode fiber (P3-405B-FC-1 from Thorlabs) was used for spatial filtering to create a clean Gaussian $532$ nm excitation beam.
 The collimated, clean Gaussian was sent to the 90:10 beam splitter (BS), followed by a dichroic mirror ($532$ nm laser BrightLine dichroic beam splitter from Semrock) to separate the excitation beam and the NV-center emission spectra.
 A $590$ nm long-pass filter (ET590lp from Chroma) was used for spectral filtering and to achieve a better signal-to-noise ratio.
 A 10X objective lens is used to focus down the beam in the detection path, and a single-mode fiber is placed at the focal spot of the objective lens, which acts as a pinhole system for detecting light from the focal spot of the 100X objective lens inside the diamond crystal sample.
 In the detection path, a single-photon avalanche diode (SPCM-AQRH-4X from Excelitas) was used for imaging and PL collection for ODMR measurement.
 A flip mirror couples the Hanbury Brown and Twiss (HBT) setup for second-order correlation measurements (correlation card Time Tagger Ultra from Swabian Instruments) or anti-bunching measurements.
 A three-axis piezo nanopositioning stage (Nano-LP200, Mad City Labs Inc.) was used to scan the diamond crystal and diamond nanopillar sample.
-Figure \ref{fig8} shows a schematic of the laser scanning confocal microscope with the microwave excitation setup.
+Figure \ref{fig6and7}(a) shows a schematic of the laser scanning confocal microscope with the microwave excitation setup.